September 21, 2017

 In this context, the UKGBC Cities Programme is a series of diverse but coordinated activities, designed to support a single purpose: to unleash productive new partnerships between city policy makers and progressive businesses in the built environment sector which catalyse the delivery of genuinely sustainable places.

-The list below provides a snapshot of some of our recent work.
+The list below provides a snapshot of some of the programme.

 - Sustainable Cities Leadership Summit: In January 2017, UKGBC held a one day conference in Leeds in association with Core Cities UK, to bring together public and private sector leaders to accelerate action on sustainable cities.
 An output report, summarising discussions and setting out next steps is available here.

-- Birmingham Summit: A partnership with Birmingham City Council, including our second major City Summit, saw us take a process of ‘breakthrough innovation’ to the city, working with stakeholders to tackle some of the city’s key built environment challenges and co-create solutions.
+- Birmingham Summit: A partnership with Birmingham City Council saw us take a process of ‘breakthrough innovation’ to the city, working with stakeholders to tackle some of the city’s key built environment challenges and co-create solutions.

 - Manchester Summit: UKGBC’s inaugural City Summit was a collaborative policy-making and education exercise with Manchester City Council, designed to inform the city’s long term city strategy.